bcgov/sso-requests/lambda/request-monitor/README.md

 # Request Monitor

-This lambda function is built to periodically check the request queue table, and rerun any requests that failed to apply earlier.
+This lambda function is built to daily check the requests table for applied requests, and find missing clients from Keycloak.

 ## Getting started